-On March 25, 2013, with the authorization of the Company's board of directors, the Company declared distributions to its stockholders for the period of April through June 2013.
-These distributions have been, or will be, calculated based on stockholders of record each day from April 1, 2013 through June 30, 2013 in an amount equal to \$0.00191781 per share, per day (which represents an annualized distribution yield of 7.0% based on the Company's current public offering price of \$10.00 per share, if it were maintained everyday for a twelve-month period).
+On June 27, 2013, with the authorization of the Company's board of directors, the Company declared distributions to its stockholders for the period of July 1, 2013 through September 30, 2013.
+These distributions have been, or will be, calculated based on stockholders of record each day from July 1, 2013 through September 30, 2013 in an amount equal to \$0.00191781 per share, per day (which represents an annualized distribution yield of 7.0% based on the Company's current public offering price of \$10.00 per share, if it were maintained everyday for a twelve-month period).
 Distributions are paid on the first business day following the completion of each month to which they relate.

-The following table reflects the stock dividend per share that the Company has declared and paid on its common stock through March 31, 2013:
+The following table reflects the stock dividend per share that the Company has declared and paid on its common stock: